 bulletins, those bulletins would have no inserts, the dirty dishes would

-still be sitting in the diswasher or sink when the next Wednesday night dinner
+still be sitting in the dishwasher or sink when the next Wednesday night dinner

 rolled around, elderly widows' yards would go unmown etc. The gift of helps

-is indispensible to fleshing out the smooth functioning of God's church.
+is indispensable to fleshing out the smooth functioning of God's church.

 Today we will see passages that discuss the gift of service or "helps."

 1 Cor.
 12:28 (NASB) And God has appointed in the

 church, first apostles, second prophets, third teachers, then miracles, then